looeee/THREE.App/README.md

     <!--

-      For the time being, importing three.js addons such as OrbitControls and GLTFLoader as ES6 modules is a bit complex.
+      For the time being, importing three.js add-ons such as OrbitControls and GLTFLoader as ES6 modules is a bit complex.

       For simplicity, we'll demonstrate how to use this while importing three.js